jonathanolson/slither/notes/patterns.md

 - TODO
   -
+  - getImpliedGeneralBoardRules 2 47 [PC] <<<<------- WAIT WAIT we have.... minisat FAILULRE
+    - 2 48 also
+    - minisat-OUT
+    - Perhaps we are giving it too many loops?
+  -
   - General performance enhancements:
     - CONSIDER reordering of attributes or objects!!!!
       - [NO] START WITH OBJECTS WITH SMALLER INTENTS, OR ONES THAT INTERSECT WITH MANY OTHER OBJECTS INTENTS